rfc1459/newblog/README.md

 License
 -------

-All code of newblog is licensed under the terms of GPLv3.
-See `COPYING` for more information.
+All code of newblog used to be licensed under the terms of GPLv3 to avoid any legal trouble concerning the use of kramdown's API in some files.

+Since I excised kramdown from the rendering pipeline, the code is now licensed under a saner 2-clause BSD (you can read it in `LICENSE`).

 All content is licensed under [CC-BY-3.0][].